eagledev-am/fawry-internship/README.md

 ## About
 > [!NOTE]
-> This repository contains the internship content from sessions and tasks.
+> This repository contains the internship content from recorded sessions and solutions of tasks.
-> It also includes links for other videos which explains the topics.
+> It also includes links for videos which explains the topics.

 <br>